 CTC'S Business Units represent the first line of defence and are responsible for the day-to-day management of Operational Risk in their respective businesses.
-The First Line has the ownership and accountability to identify, manage, mitigate, monitor, escalate and report on all Operational Risks resulting from operating b.
-Second line of defence c.
-Third line of defence
+The First Line has the ownership and accountability to identify, manage, mitigate, monitor, escalate and report on all Operational Risks resulting from operating activities, in line with risk policies and appetite.

+b.
+Second line of defence